emilabsal/fanzee-test/README.md

 npm run dev
 ```

-You can view the build project [here]('https://fanzee-test.vercel.app/')
+You can view the built project [here](https://fanzee-test.vercel.app/)